-This chapter provides detailed instructions on installing additional workstation memory on the installed Pentium $^{\otimes}$ II processor module and video memory on the main logic board.
+This chapter provides detailed instructions on installing additional workstation memory on the installed Pentium II processor module and video memory on the main logic board and an optional AGP video expansion board.

 Refer to Chapter 1, "Beyond Quick Setup," information on removing and replacing your workstation's outside cover.